K-JC/the-aqua-pool/README.md

 * Once the user has completed the contact us form they will be sent to this thank you page which there is a thank you message, telling the user thank you for their message and that the centre will respond in a certain time period.
 The user can then click on the navigation links to go to any page they wish for example if they want to go back to the home page they click on home or even The Aqua Pool logo.
 This page is separate from the rest and can only be accessed by filling in the contact us form.

 # TESTING
-* Testing the website works in different browsers.
-Chrome.
+* Testing the website works in different browsers: Chrome and Firefox.
 * The navigation bar works and takes the user to the correct page.
 * The navigation is easy to read and understand.
 * Forms work correctly, and I have included the required entries in all fields so for example an email address is required in the email address box and nothing else will be accepted so it must have the correct @ value included.